 AI and Social Media

-In the second half of 2023, impersonation attacks as a whole grew to represent the number one threat-type on social media, according to Fortra’s Social Media Protection Solutions.
+In the second half of 2023, impersonation attacks as a whole grew to represent the number one threat-type on social media, according to Fortra’s Social Media Protection solutions.
 These threats manifest as fraudulent stores or brand pages, with the majority of the volume materializing as fake executive profiles (see graph above).
 Fake accounts are easily created via AI, with tools capable of generating the entire lifecycle of a scam.

 By automating much of these attacks, criminals are better able to execute large-scale fraud with the same or greater efficiency than they would through manual means.